-In May 2004, the Office of Emergency Management was established as a separate agency serving as the County's focal point for emergency preparedness and internal and external coordination to respond to natural, technological, and terrorist-related emergencies.
-Employees provided emergency management services for Fairfax County, including the Towns of Clifton, Herndon and Vienna.
-The major areas of focus include emergency management planning and policy, the County-wide emergency training and exercise program, public preparedness and education, and enhancement of response and recovery capabilities.
+The Office of Emergency Management serves as the County's focal point for emergency preparedness and internal and external coordination to respond to natural, technological, and terrorist-related emergencies.
+Employees provide emergency management services for Fairfax County, including the Towns of Clifton, Herndon and Vienna.
+Major areas of focus include emergency management planning and policy, the County-wide emergency training and exercise program, public preparedness and education, and enhancement of response and recovery capabilities.